 We don’t know if zinc oxide cream, sold to prevent diaper rash, would prevent foot odor.
 Since zinc oxide-coated socks may not be easily available, that might be worth a try.

-Zinc supplements are considered safe, but you should not exceed the tolerable upper limit of 40 mg/day for adults.
-Getting too much zinc could interfere with copper balance and impair immune function.
+Supplements of this mineral are considered safe, but you should not exceed the tolerable upper limit of 40 mg/day for adults.
+Getting too much could interfere with copper balance and impair immune function.

 Life-Long Smelly Foot Problem: